apache/incubator-retired-iota/fey-core/README.md

 Fey offers the possibility of downloading the jar to be used by the Performer before it starts it, which means that the jar could not be in the jar repo and will be download when requested to.

-The jars downloaded on demand will be store in the directory specified in Fey configuration `dynamic-jar-population.downloaded-repository`.
+The jars downloaded on demand will be stored in the directory specified in Fey configuration `dynamic-jar-population.downloaded-repository`.
 The default value is `${HOME}"/.fey/jars"`.

 Fey will download the jar only when it is not available in the downloaded-repository.
 By default Fey will not clean up the downloaded-repository every time it is launched.
-If you want to force this condition will can change the Fey configuration `dynamic-jar-population.force-pull` to `true`.
+If you want to force this condition you can change the Fey configuration `dynamic-jar-population.force-pull` to `true`.

 ```json
 dynamic-jar-population{